-At the beginning of 2021, we expect the adoption of PDPA-2, which will be in line with European data protection legislation.
+We expect the PDPA-2 to be adopted in 2021, which will be in line with European data protection legislation.

-1 Petra Smolnikar is an attorney at law, Romana Ulčar is a legal assistant and Tjaša Marinček is a student at Petra Smolnikar Law Firm.
+1 Petra Smolnikar is an attorney at law and Tjaša Marinček is a student at Petra Smolnikar Law (Odvetništvo Petra Smolnikar).

 2 Official Gazette of Republic of Slovenia, No. 21/13, with amendments (Zakon o delovnih razmerjih).